Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Introduction

-We demonstrate the effectiveness of our proposed approach on four continual test-time adaptation benchmark tasks for object detection.
-These datasets are associated with synthetic and real-world distribution shifts in the short-term and long-term adaption, i.e. Cityscapes \cite{cordts2016cityscapes}, Cityscapes-C \cite{hendrycks2019benchmarking}, SHIFT \cite{sun2022shift}, and ACDC \cite{sakaridis2021acdc}.
-Experimental results indicate that our method significantly improves performance over existing methods, with gains of up to 3.2 mAP and 20\% in computational efficiency.

-Our main contributions are summarized as follows: \begin{itemize} \item This study introduces AMROR, which pioneers exploring CTTA for detection models.
-Specifically, we propose to leverage object-level features for contrastive learning to refine feature representation in CTTA object detection. \item To address the two challenges in CTTA, our proposed AMROR enables dynamic skipping and category-specific threshold updates based on the mean predicted scores and reset the inactive parameter with higher possibilities. \item Empirical experiments demonstrate that AMROR surpasses existing methods and facilitates efficient short-term and long-term adaptation in dynamic environments. \end{itemize}
+We demonstrate the effectiveness of AMROD on four CTTA object detection benchmarks, which involve synthetic and real-world distribution shifts in the short- and long-term adaptation, i.e. Cityscapes \citep{cordts2016cityscapes}, Cityscapes-C \citep{hendrycks2019benchmarking}, SHIFT \citep{sun2022shift}, and ACDC \citep{sakaridis2021acdc} datasets.
+Results indicate that our method significantly improves performance over existing methods, with gains of up to 3.2 mAP and 20\% in computational efficiency.
+Our main contributions are: \begin{itemize} \item This study introduces {AMROD}, which pioneers in exploring CTTA for detection models.
+Specifically, we propose to leverage object-level features for contrastive learning to refine feature representation in CTTA object detection{, bypassing the computational burden of large batch sizes typically required for contrastive learning.} \item To address the two challenges in CTTA, our proposed {AM module enables dynamic skipping and category-specific threshold updates based on the mean predicted scores, therefore improving robustness and pseudo-label quality.
+Moreover, the ARR module resets the inactive parameter with higher possibilities, effectively preventing error accumulation and catastrophic forgetting.} \item Empirical experiments demonstrate that {AMROD} surpasses existing methods and facilitates short-term and long-term adaptation {under both synthetic and real-world continual distribution shift, notably achieving up to a 3.2 mAP performance gain and a 20\% increase in computational efficiency on the Cityscapes-to-Cityscapes-C task. } \end{itemize}